khanna7/Sero-discordant_Couples/README.md

 |    HB-HCT Only (Baseline 2)                             |    3 years              |    80%               |    Option A, current        |    350                    |    58.4%         |    UG: 88%   SA: 85%        |    350                    |    58.4%         |    UG: 88%   SA: 85%        |    63%                               |
 |    HB-HCT with immediate ART for SDC (Main Analysis)    |    3 years              |    80%               |    Option A, current        |    350                    |    58.4%         |    UG: 88%   SA: 85%        |    Any CD4                |    90%           |    UG: 88%   SA: 85%        |    63%                               |

+**Notes for simulation**
-If both partners have tested
+  * If both partners have tested and are serodiscordant:
-   a. initiate behavior change
+    a. initiate behavior change (all)
-   b. initiate ART
+    b. initiate ART (at scenario-specific uptake level (58.4% or 90%) and eligibility criteria (CD4 count<350 or any CD4 count)

-If only one partner have tested
+  * If only one partner has tested
-   a. do nothing
+    a. do nothing (treat the same as the rest of the population who are not in a known SDC)

+**Limitations**
+   * We did not model increased rates of relationship dissolution in SDCs
+   * We assumed the probability of each partner in a relationship getting tested
+     for HIV was independent of the other partner getting tested
+   * We assume disclosure between partners occurs 100% of the time that both partners test